vasilakisfil/SimpleAMS/README.md

     $ gem install simple-ams

 ## Usage
-The gem's API has been inspired by ActiveModel Serializers 0.9.2, 0.10.stable and jsonapi-rb.
+The gem's interface has been inspired by ActiveModel Serializers 0.9.2, 0.10.stable and jsonapi-rb.

 ### Simple case